aweber/rabbitmq-autocluster/README.rst

   RabbitMQ with ``supervisorctl stop rabbitmq``.
 Then you'll want to run RabbitMQ out of the ``/opt/source/rabbitmq-public-umbrella/rabbitmq-server`` directory by running ``make run``.
 Then you can do the same in each container you want to work with.
-- When you compile the source in the ``rabbitmq-autocluster-consul`` directory on your host machine, all of the containers will see the change in their ``/opt/source/rabbitmq-public-umbrella/rabbitmq-autocluster-consul`` directory.
+- When you compile the source in the ``rabbitmq-autocluster`` directory on your host machine, all of the containers will see the change in their ``/opt/source/rabbitmq-public-umbrella/rabbitmq-autocluster`` directory.